The Anvyr Constitution

 AI is a tool in the workshop, not the carpenter, not the client.
 We use AI to amplify craft, not to replace judgment.
 Every AI-assisted output is reviewed, understood, and owned by a human.
 If we can't explain why the code is right, we don't ship it.

 This document is a living artifact.
-It evolves as Anvyr evolves, but the core never changes: build things that work, for people who care.
+It evolves as Anvyr evolves, but the core never changes.